marcouderzo/CSDemoParser/Worklog.md

 **OLD: Creating a Custom Crouch Event**

+*The following section is deprecated.
+After further investigation, we switched from handling the yOffset as a custom game event, to including it into Entity as a constantly-updating value.
+We are keeping the following explaination only for work-logging purposes.
+Check the Entity section for information on the current implementation.*

-*(This is deprecated, we are handling it in a different way)* - As there is no `crouch_event` in the event list, we came up with a way of simulating such game event (see what we discovered in the parser in the "Understanding the Parser" section).
+As there is no `crouch_event` in the event list, we came up with a way of simulating such game event (see what we discovered in the parser in the "Understanding the Parser" section).

 In `GlobalPlayerInfo.h`, we defined a new extern variable: bool `isPlayerCrouched`.